 But Googlebot?
 It sees the code displayed below.

-This pushes your actual page text – which is full of those all important keywords – hundreds of lines into the code.
+This pushes your actual text – which is full of those all important keywords – hundreds of lines down the page.

 Less is more!